Chromeilion/DiscordMovies/README.md

 The key can be passed as an environment variable or as a command line argument.

 ## Optional .env
-if you'd like to use a .env file instead of keeping all the keys in different files, just copy-paste the contents from credentials.json into the .env file.
-The variable name is "GOOGLE_APP_CREDENTIALS" and the json contents should be surrounded in single quotes.
-After adding it to .env, either remove credentials.json or rename it.
+if you'd like to use a .env file instead of keeping keys as files and passing arguments through command line this is possible.
+Take a look at env.example to see everything that can be set.

-When running the program, the generated Google user token will be saved to your .env file and then loaded from there in future runs.
+An important note, when using an env file for your Google app credentials, the generated Google user token will be saved to your .env file and then loaded from there in future runs instead of being saved to a file.

 # Discord Auth